This blog may contain affiliate links. Read our disclosure policy for more info.

 23. Go on an overnight safari

-A safari in any national park will be an unforgettable experience, but without a doubt, the best way to experience any national park in Sri Lanka is on an overnight, or multi-day safari.
+A safari in any national park will be an unforgettable experience, but without a doubt, the best way to experience any national park in Sri Lanka is on an overnight or multi-day safari.

 On these safaris, you’ll see more, and have a very unique experience in Sri Lanka compared to most travelers.

 Imagine spending the nights completely surrounded by nature and your days spotting all the wild animals!
+Tours cost around $650 USD but include all your food, transport, and safaris to see the animals.

 An overnight safari is easily one of the best things to do in Sri Lanka, so why come all this way to only half do it!